 The project attempts to address major challenges faced by irrigated agriculture in New Mexico and surrounding states, which include declining water resources, increasing climatic variability, strong winds, loss of natural resources, deteriorating soil health, sequestering carbon, and biodiversity.
 The system is expected to improve water cycle efficiency by improving the conservation of precipitation as well as the efficiency of using it.
-It is also expected to improve crop microclimate, reduce crop stress, increase productivity, soil health, biodiversity, and climate resiliency, and reduce greenhouse gas emissions, biodiversity, and climate resiliency.
+It is also expected to improve crop microclimate, reduce crop stress, increase productivity, soil health, biodiversity, and climate resiliency.
 In addition, it offers a few management benefits for farmers including well-pressure management and ease of pivot maintenance.